-I currently teach courses on child and adolescent language disorders, communication disorders in society, and clinical problem solving for school-age populations at Auburn University.
-I conduct research focusing on the classroom/educational and clinical experiences of speakers of nonmainstream dialects of English, with a particular focus on African American English-speaking children and adults.
+From August 2016 - May 2022, I taught courses on child and adolescent language disorders, communication disorders in society, and clinical problem solving for school-age populations at Auburn University.
+I conducted research focusing on the classroom/educational and clinical experiences of speakers of nonmainstream dialects of English, with a particular focus on African American English-speaking children and adults.
 My passion lies in exploring the intersection of culture, language/dialect, communication, and literacy.
 My work also focuses on the cultural-linguistic competence of professionals and students working with culturally-linguistically diverse populations such as teachers, SLPs, and librarians.

 In My Journeys

 I absolutely love to travel.
 So much so that I’ve been to 20 different countries and territories across 6 different continents.
 Once I studied abroad in France, I realized just how small the world really is.
 My love of travel has to do with the experience of meeting new people, eating awesome food, being immersed in a different culture, eating awesome food, hearing and speaking a different language, and probably eating awesome food.
 I remember one of my dearest friends told me she noticed that I was happiest when out of my own element.
 I never realized how right she was.
 As strange as it sounds, I also like being uncomfortable at times (to an extent), because I know it means that I’m growing.
 This may be one reason why I’ve lived in 6 different states thus far and have moved to many of them without knowing anyone close by.
 I plan on packing my bags soon for continent #7 (aka Antarctica).